Harry67Hu/MADPS/README.md

   year={2024}
 }
 ```
-Note: Since there is no appendix on the AAMAS official link, I put the appendix of the paper in this repository
+**Note**: Since there is no appendix on the AAMAS official link, I put the appendix of the paper in this repository
+**Note**: Currently we are focusing on measuring more types of heterogeneity, not only just policy distance (policy heterogeneity).
+The new work is also developed based on this code foundation and will be launched in a few months.
+Stay tuned for our new work!